dfkaye/dfkaye-blog/content/demos/most-boring-to-do-list/index.md

   <form todo aria-labelledby="empty-list">
     <!-- gratuitous comment -->
     <h2 id="empty-list">Empty list</h2>
-    <dialog alert-message="Hold it.
+    <dialog role="alert" alert-message="Hold it.
 You have another item open.
 Save it before editing a new one." alert-close="Close"></dialog>
     <dialog role="alert" aria-live="assertive" save-message="This to-do item is empty.
 Add text to Save it, or press Remove to delete it." alert-close="Close"></dialog>
     <ul todo-list></ul>
     <p empty>List is currently empty.
 Add a new item below.</p>